 ISU Women's, Gender, and Sexuality Studies Program WGSS GRADUATE CERTIFICATE - PLAN OF STUDY Information Worksheet The purpose of this worksheet is to assist graduate students pursuing a certificate in WGSS in planning and tracking their coursework.
 Students must complete one core course: WGS 490 or ENG 460.
 Students must also complete three elective courses from those listed on the back of this page.
-CORE COURSE Semester Planned Semester Completed Notes ELECTIVE COURSES Semester Planned Semester Completed WGS 490 or ENG 460 WGS 490 is typically offered each semester.
-ENG 460 is typically offered at least once a year; semesters vary.
-1. 2.
-3.
+CORE COURSE Semester Planned Semester Completed Notes ELECTIVE COURSES Semester Planned Semester Completed WGS 490 WGS 490 is typically offered each semester.
+1. or ENG 460 ENG 460 is typically offered at least once a year; semesters vary.
+2. 3.

 Please note that additional elective courses may be offered in any given semester.
 To see current course offerings, please visit: https://illinoisstate.edu/catalog/graduate/womens-gender-sexuality-studies/ Please note that WGSS does not control the scheduling of some classes associated with the certificate because they are taught by faculty from other departments.
 We say typically offered based on past experience.
 This does not predict future course offerings or schedules.
 Please plan accordingly by building flexibility into your plan.
 The WGSS academic advisor is happy to help you construct your plan of study.
 WGSAdvisor@IllinoisState.edu or 309.438.3286.
 Required Courses WGS 490: Feminist Theories and Methodological Issues An interdisciplinary study of methods, theories, analyses, and critiques by feminist scholars to study feminist issues within and across a range of traditional disciplines. -or- ENG 460: Feminist Literary Theories Advanced overview of interdisciplinary feminist paradigms emphasizing English studies and literature, theory, and social discourse.
-Electives ART 411a04: Critical Theory: Writing with Images Seminar course examining artists who make work at the intersections of text and textile focusing on modern and contemporary artists.
-ART 415a01: Women in the Arts 1400-1750 This course will examine the ways in which women negotiated complex social roles and gender norms through the study of the art, architecture and visual culture of Early Modern Europe.
+Electives ART 411: Critical Theory: Writing with Images Seminar course examining artists who make work at the intersections of text and textile focusing on modern and contemporary artists.
+ART 415a01: Women in the Arts 1400-1750 This course will examine the ways in which women negotiated complex social roles and gender norms through the study of the art, architecture and visual culture of Early Modern Europe (1400-1750).
 CJS 339: Women in Criminal Justice Historical and theoretical perspectives and contemporary trends concerning women and crime, and processing of women by the criminal justice system.
 CJS 342: Victimology An examination of the victim's role in the criminal event, the process of victimization, patterns, trends, theories and victim offender relationships.
 EAF 413: Critical Social Theory & Resistant Knowledge Practices This course covers foundational and contemporary social theory with an eye towards using these tools of analysis within the realm of education.
 EAF 463: College Students & Their Cultures Overview of different campus cultures from a developmental, historical, and philosophical perspective, and the types of students within them.
 ENG 360: Studies in Women's Writing Studies in and theories of women's writing.
 May repeat if content differs; maximum of 6 hours.
 ENG 460: Feminist Literary Theories Advanced overview of interdisciplinary feminist paradigms, emphasizing English studies and literature, theory, and social discourse.
 An option only if not chosen to complete requirement.
-ENG 462: Queer Theories and Cultures Study of queer theories and literatures as they relate to racialization, ethnicity, gender, class, ability, and sexuality.
-ENG 351: Digital Rhetorics Study of theory and research in digital rhetorics as a basis for the production of multimodel, web-based texts.
 HIS 330: The Family in History History of the family in Europe and America, viewing the changes from idealist, economic determinist, family systems, and psychoanalytic perspectives.
-HIS 350: Women & Sexuality in Ancient Greece & Rome An exploration of sources, methodologies, and debates concerning women, gender and sexuality in ancient Greece and Rome.
+HIS 350: Women and Sexuality in Ancient Greece and Rome An exploration of sources, methodologies, and debates concerning women, gender and sexuality in ancient Greece and Rome.
 MUS 456a02: Women in Music This course investigates and celebrates the musical activities of women.